davidbenge/a2b-agency/README.md

 3. Write tests for new features that are actions.
 UI is nice to have but not wired
 4. Submit a pull request

+## First build
+1. git pull the repo local
+2. go to adobe developer console and setup a workspace in org Tech Marketing Development in the project "agency to brand"
+3. inside your new project add the following services
+   - Adobe Workfront and use a server to server credential
+   - I/O Mangement API
+4. For testing reasons add in Custom Event listeners for Brand Registration
+   - Test registration provider events is the name
+   - Add Event
+   - Select 3rd Party Custom Events
+   - Select a2b Brand Registration Event Provider
+   - Add event subscriptions for all the listed events
+5. For testing reasons add in Custom Event listeners for Asset Event Provider
+   - Test asset events provider events is the name
+   - Add Event
+   - Select 3rd Party Custom Events
+   - Select a2b Brand Registration Event Provider
+   - Add event subscriptions for all the listed events (a2b Asset Deleted, a2b Asset Updated, a2b New Asset Published)
+6. Navigate back to your new workspace home
+7. in top right `download all` and pull the json file down that has all the workspace config
+8. install Node Version Manager nvm
+9. install Node version 22 `nvm install 22`
+10. set node 22 current `nvm use 22`
+11. alias 22 to default `nvm alias default 22`
+12. install aio cli `npm install -g @adobe/aio-cli`
+13. import the adobe developer console config to project `aio app use ~/Downloads/a2b-27200-benge.json` or simular command to your downloaded workspace config
+14. .env needs to be updated with values from _dot.env.
+Every thing in that file from `###### do not change the items in your .env above this.` down goes in your new .env that was created with the aio app use command
+15. Update any of the values needed from the values in your adobe developer console. see above in readme for help on vars
+16. run the application with `aio app run -e application` or `npm run run:application`
+17. Stop the running application
+18. verify actions were installed `aio rt actions list`
+19. you can now run the local web app if you would like to work on it `aio app run -e dx/excshell/1` or `npm run run:excshell`